-tional exertions, it is not to be inferred that they have hitherto made no efforts to diffuse a knowledge of their ancient literature.
-Llwyd's account of our ancient MSS. was published in 1707; and in 1764.
-Dodsley, under the designation Dissertatio de Bardis, published several specimens of ancient Kymric poetry, with translations, undertaken by the Rev. Evan Evans, at the suggestion of Bishop Percy.
-Mr. Lewis Morris had frequent correspondence on the subject with Mr. Thomas Carte, and Dr. Samuel Pegge; Sir Walter Scott was on intimate terms with Mr. William Owen, afterwards Dr. W. O. Pughe, and has included in the notes to several of his poems, extracts from Kymric documents, furnished by the Cambrian lexicographer; and Mr. Hooper, Pall Mall East, in 1834, published a small volume of translations by Arthur James Johnes, Esq. of the Poems of Davydd ab Gwilym.
-I have not thought it necessary to offer any vindication of the antiquity of the Cambrian Poems; a large portion of the originals are lodged in the British Museum; and may be seen on enquiry.
-Such specimens as are here given, are accompanied by the originals; and the translation being line for line, the reader may easily test my fidelity.
-The Cambrian names of persons and places, have been rendered in English equivalents; the English V has been substituted for the Kymric F; and where there was any probability of the C being pronounced soft, its place has been supplied by the letter K : in all cases I have not hesitated to alter the symbols, in order to preserve the proper sounds.
-PREFACE.
+Bardis, published several specimens of ancient Kymric poetry, with translations, undertaken by the Rev. Evan Evans, at the suggestion of Bishop Percy.
+Mr. Lewis Morris had frequent correspondence on the subject with Mr. Thomas Carte and Dr. Samuel Pegge; Sir Walter Scott was on intimate terms with Mr. William Owen, afterwards Dr. W. O. Pughe, and has included in the notes to several of his poems extracts from Kymric documents, furnished by the Cambrian lexicographer; and Mr. Hooper, Pall Mall East, in 1834, published a small volume of translations by Arthur James Johnes, Esq., of the Poems of Davydd ab Gwilym.

+I have not thought it necessary to offer any vindication of the antiquity of the Cambrian Poems; a large portion of the originals are lodged in the British Museum, and may be seen on enquiry.
+Such specimens as are here given are accompanied by the originals; and the translation being line for line, the reader may easily test my fidelity.
+The Cambrian names of persons and places have been rendered in English equivalents; the English v has been substituted for the Kymric f; and where there was any probability of the c being pronounced soft its place has been supplied by the letter k: in all cases I have not hesitated to alter the symbols, in order to preserve the proper sounds.

-Throughout the volume I have been more solicitous to inform than to instruct; to state facts than to advance speculations; to allow our ancient remains to make their own impression, than to make out a case for them; and to supply the reader with materials wherewith to frame his own opinions, than to furnish him with thoughts ready made.
-Of such a work, the specimens must of necessity form a most important part; in adhering as closely as possible to the originals, I have been in most cases, compelled to give unrhymed translations; but where metrical versions, such as those of Mrs. Llewelyn, which were kindly placed at my disposal, were also distinguished for fidelity, they have been given in preference.
-In my own translations.
-I have derived much valuable assistance from the Dictionary of Dr. Pughe, the translations of the Rev. Evan Evans, and the paraphrases of the Rev. Thomas Price.
+Throughout the volume I have been more solicitous to inform than to instruct, to state facts than to advance speculations, to allow our ancient remains to make their own impression than to make out a case for them, and to supply the reader with materials wherewith to frame his own opinions than to furnish him with thoughts ready made.
+Of such a work the specimens must of necessity form a most important part; in adhering as closely as possible to the originals, I have been in most cases compelled to give unrhymed translations; but where metrical versions, such as those of Mrs. Llewelyn, which were kindly placed at my disposal, were also distinguished for fidelity, they have been given in preference.
+In my own translations I have derived much valuable assistance from the Dictionary of Dr. Pughe, the translations of the Rev. Evan Evans, and the paraphrases of the Rev. Thomas Price.
 I am also under considerable obligations to the works of the Rev. Edward Davies and the Rev. Walter Davies.
-Many errors may naturally be expected to have crept into the pages of one, whose life has been spent within the shadows of his native mountains, and whose scanty information has been, as chance directed, picked up on the out-skirts of the empire of intelligence.
-For the correction of many of these, I am much indebted to Lady Charlotte Guest, whose suggestions, as well as those of Mr. Rees, the Publisher, offered while the sheets were coming through the press, have been gratefully received, and generally adopted.
-Merthyr Tydfil, July 2nd, 1849.
+Many errors may naturally be expected to have crept into the pages of one whose life has been spent within the shadows of his native mountains, and whose scanty information has been, as chance directed, picked up on the outskirts of the empire of intelligence.
+For the correction of many of these I am much indebted to Lady Charlotte Guest, whose suggestions, as well as those of Mr. Rees, the publisher, offered while the sheets were passing through the press, have been gratefully received and generally adopted.